spokkyman/spokkyman.github.io/index.md

 # Hello World
 This is my home page!
-My name is Your Name and I am a student at Cal State Fullerton and my major is Electrical Engineering.
+My name is Lucas Huynh and I am a student at Cal State Fullerton and my major is Electrical Engineering.

 ## Computer Science Projects
 My GitHub page is http://github.com/spokkyman.